History of Slovenia

 The history of Slovenia chronicles the period of the Slovenian territory from the 5th century BC to the present.
 In the Early Bronze Age, Proto-Illyrian tribes settled an area stretching from present-day Albania to the city of Trieste.
 The Slovenian territory was part of the Roman Empire, and it was devastated by the Migration Period's incursions during late Antiquity and the Early Middle Ages.
 The main route from the Pannonian plain to Italy ran through present-day Slovenia.
 Alpine Slavs, ancestors of modern-day Slovenians, settled the area in the late 6th Century AD.
-The Holy Roman Empire controlled the land for nearly 1,000 years, and between the mid-14th century and 1918 most of Slovenia was under Habsburg rule.
-In 1918, Slovenes formed Yugoslavia along with Serbs and Croats, while a minority came under Italy.
-The state of Slovenia was created in 1945 as part of federal Yugoslavia.
-Slovenia gained its independence from Yugoslavia in June 1991, and is today a member of the European Union and NATO.
+The Holy Roman Empire controlled the land for nearly 1,000 years.
+Between the mid-14th century through 1918 most of Slovenia was under Habsburg rule.
+In 1918, most Slovene territory became part of the Kingdom of Serbs, Croats, and Slovenes, and in 1929 the Drava Banovina was created within the Kingdom of Yugoslavia with its capital in Ljubljana, corresponding to Slovenian-majority territories within the state.
+The Socialist Republic of Slovenia was created in 1945 as part of federal Yugoslavia.
+Slovenia gained its independence from Yugoslavia in June 1991, and today it is a member of the European Union and NATO.

 Prehistory to Slavic settlement

 Prehistory

-During the last glacial period, present-day Slovenia was inhabited by Neanderthals; the best-known Neanderthal archaeological site in Slovenia is a cave close to the village of Šebrelje near Cerkno, where the Divje Babe Flute, the oldest known musical instrument in the world, was found in 1995.
+During the last glacial period, present-day Slovenia was inhabited by Neanderthals.
+The best-known Neanderthal archaeological site in Slovenia is a cave close to the village of Šebrelje near Cerkno, known as Divje Babe.
+Here the Divje Babe flute was found in 1995, a perforated bone controversially believed to be a flute, which would make it the oldest known musical instrument in the world.

 The world's oldest securely dated wooden wheel and axle was found near the Ljubljana Marsh in 2002.

 In the transition period between the Bronze Age to the Iron Age, the Urnfield culture flourished.
 Numerous archeological remains dating from the Hallstatt period have been found in Slovenia, with important settlements in Most na Soči, Vače, and Šentvid pri Stični.

 Novo Mesto in Lower Carniola, one of the most important archaeological sites of the Hallstatt culture, has been nicknamed the "City of Situlas" after numerous situlas found in the area.